caleb-thomp/kallery/README.md

-# kallery
+# Kallery
-Kallery is an AI Auto Scheduler
+Kallery is an AI Prompt Manager